FACULTY ASSOCIATED WITH THE PROGRAM IN COGNITIVE SCIENCE

 2. Economics and decision making: ECON 159, PSYC 553

-Students also fulfill a depth requirement by completing six courses that focus on a specific topic or area in cognitive science.
+Depth requirement Students fulfill a depth requirement by completing six courses that focus on a specific topic or area in cognitive science.
 The depth courses must be chosen from at least two disciplines, and are typically drawn from the six cognitive science subfields.
 It may be possible to draw depth courses from other fields when necessary to explore the student's focal topic, in consultation with the director of undergraduate studies.
 All six depth courses must be at the intermediate or advanced level; for most disciplines, courses numbered 300 or above fulfill the requirement.
-With permission of the director of undergraduate studies, up to one directed reading or research course may count toward the depth requirement.
+With permission of the director of undergraduate studies, up to two directed reading or research courses may count toward the depth requirement.

-Because formal techniques are fundamental to cognitive science, one skills course is required, preferably prior to the senior year.
-Courses that fulfill the skills requirement include CPSC 112, 202, LING 224, PSYC 200, and 270.
+Skills requirement Because formal techniques are fundamental to cognitive science, one skills course is required, preferably prior to the senior year.
+Courses that fulfill the skills requirement for the B.A. include CPSC 112, 202, LING 224, PSYC 200, and 270.
 Other courses may fulfill this requirement with permission of the director of undergraduate studies.
-No course may be used to fulfill more than one requirement for the B.S. is fulfilled by PSYC 200 or an equivalent course in statistics.
+The skills requirement for the B.S. is fulfilled by PSYC 200 or an equivalent course in statistics.

 Senior requirement In the senior year, students take CGSC 491, a half-credit capstone course in which the senior essay is written.
 Students in the course meet regularly with one another and with the faculty to discuss current work in cognitive science and their own developing research projects.